 The role of the Ports and Adapters is to convert requests and responses as they come and go from the outside world.
 This conversion process allows the application to receive requests and send responses to any number of outside technologies without having to know anything about the outside world.
 It makes it possible to replace an adapter with a different implementation that conforms to the same interface.

 - Separation of the different rates of change

 The outermost layers that typically change the most.
 For example, the User Interface, handling requests or working with external services typically evolves faster than the business rules of the application.
 This separation enables you to quickly iterate on the outer layers without touching the inner layers that must remain consistent.
 The inner layer has no knowledge of the outer layer and so these changes can be made without disrupting the code that should not change.

 - High Maintainability

 Maintainability is the absence of technical debt.
-Changes in one area of an application doesn’t really affect others.
+Changes in one area of an application don’t really affect others.
 Adding features do not require large code-base changes.
-Adding new ways to interact with the application requires few changes.
+Adding new ways to interact with the application requires a few changes.
 Testing is relatively easy.

-If you are interested in software architecture, I recommend you to subscribe to our monthly newsletter to receive latest trends and best practices.
+If you are interested in software architecture, I recommend you subscribe to our monthly newsletter to receive the latest trends and best practices.